The 5 Browns

-The 5 Browns are a classical piano ensemble consisting of five siblings—two brothers and three sisters.
-Their repertoire ranges from beloved concert hall staples, such as Igor Stravinsky's The Rite of Spring, Gershwin's Rhapsody in Blue, and Grieg's In the Hall of the Mountain King to lesser known works like Nico Muhly's Edge of the World and John Novacek's Reflections on Shenandoah.
+The 5 Browns are an American musical ensemble who perform classical piano pieces, consisting of five siblings—two brothers and three sisters.

+Their repertoire ranges from concert hall staples, such as Igor Stravinsky's The Rite of Spring, Gershwin's Rhapsody in Blue, and Grieg's In the Hall of the Mountain King to lesser known works like Nico Muhly's Edge of the World and John Novacek's Reflections on Shenandoah.
 In addition to their work on five pianos, The 5 Browns perform and record works for solo piano, two pianos, and in various other combinations.